 The European Commission amended the EBA’s RTS draft—adding back the ability for TPPs to resort to controversial “screen scraping” as a contingency mechanism if an ASPSP fails to grant sufficient XS2A—before submitting it on November 27, 2017 to the European Parliament and Council for a three-month review period.

-Aside from the implementation deadline for strong customer authentication, there is an equally important deadline coming six months before that will enable ASPSPs and TPPs to test and prepare for SCA applications.
+Another Important PSD2 Deadline: March 14, 2019 Aside from the implementation deadline for strong customer authentication, an equally important deadline occured six months before, which enabled ASPSPs and TPPs to test and prepare for SCA applications.

 From Article 38 of the final RTS: